-Assembly Templates are structure templates, made up of nodes and arbitrary members, that users can modify and place into their project to even further accelerate the modelling process in Structural 3D (S3D).
+Assembly Templates are structure templates, made up of nodes and arbitrary members, that users can modify and place into their project to even further accelerate the modelling process in SkyCiv Structural Analysis Software (S3D).
 For common structures or repeatable work, Assembly Templates give users an even further head start on their projects by taking out the node and member modeling process.
 More than one Assembly Template can be used for the same project.

 Users can use Assembly Templates by clicking the corresponding button when starting a new project.